ouster-lidar/ouster-sdk/docs/ros/index.rst

 - ``udp_dest:=<hostname>`` to specify the hostname or IP to which the sensor should send data
 - ``lidar_mode:=<mode>`` where mode is one of ``512x10``, ``512x20``, ``1024x10``, ``1024x20``, or
   ``2048x10``, and
-- ``viz:=true`` to visualize the sensor output, if you have the rviz ROS package installed
+- ``viz:=true/false`` to visualize the sensor output, if you have the rviz ROS package installed

 Recording Data